kexiZeroing/FE-Learning-notes/doc/mac-terminal.md

 Terminals are not just able to display black and white text; they can display colors and formatted texts thanks to escape sequences.
 The `\x1b[` things sending to the client are called *escape sequences*.
 They change the cursor’s position, make text bold or underlined, change colours, etc.

 ## Mac terminal prompt's host becomes "bogon"
 When you are doing DNS reverse lookup, the DNS server can give your machine a hostname.
-Normally your machine uses a router, so it has a IP like 192.168.x.x in LAN, and this IP will be sent to the DNS server for a reverse lookup, and since it is a reserved IP address, the DNS server returns a hostname as "bogon" *(an illegitimate IP address that falls into a set of IP addresses that have not been officially assigned to an entity by an internet registration institute)*, thus, changes your machine's hostname.
+Normally your machine uses a router, so it has a IP like 192.168.x.x in LAN, and this IP will be sent to the DNS server for a reverse lookup, and since it is a reserved IP address, the DNS server returns a hostname as "bogon" *(an illegitimate IP address that falls into a set of IP addresses that have not been officially assigned to an entity by an internet registration institute.)*

 ```sh
 man scutil  ## Manage system configuration parameters